 If you have a collection of old scarves, this DIY is a smart way to give them new life.
 And after you realize how easy this project is, you'll want to get crafty and make one for all your favorite photographers.
 We've seen scarf camera straps popping up all over Pinterest, so we had to try making one.
-Pick up everything you need at your local craft store for around $5, and you're on your way to making this chic camera strap.
+Pick up everything you need at your local craft store for around $5, and you're on your way to making this cool camera strap.

 What You'll Need: